-Creating a service dog is a labor of love that begins even before a puppy is born.
-Many different people contribute in many different ways along the journey from newborn puppy to working service dog.
-Will you help us turn a puppy into a gift of independence for one of our nation’s Veterans?
-A puppy’s preparation to become a Hero Dog begins in the generations before the puppy is even born.
-We do not currently have a breeding program of our own; all dogs in the Hero Dogs program are donated to us by conscientious breeders whose priorities are the health, temperament, working ability, and longevity of their dogs.
+Creating a service dog is a labor of love that begins even before a puppy is born – generations before, in fact.
+Some dogs in the Hero Dogs program are products of our own breeding program; others are donated to us by conscientious breeders whose priorities are the health, temperament, working ability, and longevity of their dogs.
 To learn more about what our requirements are to donate a special puppy to our program, please see the breeder information page.

-A puppy transitions from the breeder’s home to Hero Dogs between 8 – 12 weeks of age.
-The puppy has a thorough examination from our veterinarian and then spends the first week or two in the home of one of our staff members.
-Here the puppy is started on house training and crate training, leash walking, basic commands, and an all-around good schedule of eating, sleeping, exercising, working, and playing.
-A puppy raiser is then selected to raise, train, care for, and love the puppy for the next *14 – 16 months.
+A puppy transitions from its litter to a volunteer puppy raiser’s home at 8-10 weeks of age.
+The puppy raiser will raise, train, care for, and love the puppy for the next *14 – 16 months.
 Puppy raisers are responsible for teaching their puppies house manners, all of their basic commands, and numerous foundation skills for service dogs.
 To assist them in this important job, puppy raisers bring their puppies to training class at Hero Dogs once a week while they have the puppies.
-Puppy raisers take their puppies everywhere they go in the community so that the puppies are exposed to and comfortable in virtually any environment they may encounter later in life when working with their Veteran partners.
+Puppy raisers take their puppies everywhere they go in the community so that the puppies are exposed to and comfortable in virtually any environment they may encounter later in life when working with their partners.
 If you think you would like to take on this most meaningful of all projects, please see the puppy raiser page for more detail.